FullStack3x/FullStack3x/README.md

 ### Setting up

 The first step is getting all of the software we need to run the server - That would be a Virtual Machine (VM) to run another Operating System (OS) on, and Linux Ubuntu OS to run the server on.
-I could run it on my laptop without the VM, but that would require me to delete Windows and solely run Linux, I just don't feel like doing all of that to be completely honest.
+I could run it on my laptop without the VM, but that would require me to delete Windows and solely run Linux - IT's not necessary, this situation doesn't exactly call for it, and I just don't feel like doing all of that to be completely honest.
 That's another project for another day.

 **Downloading Ubuntu**

 I'm working on Ubuntu 24.04.3 LTS.
 There is a newer version available right now - Ubuntu 25.10 - the LTS is the most reliable version to have for servers and workstations as it offers stability, security, and 5+ years of updates.
 The newer versions only offer 9 months of support and require more frequent updates so they're good for trying out the newest features and for people who are comfortable with making updates that frequently, just depends on what your purpose is.
+Mine is to build a server and use it for something down the line, I just dont know exactly what it will be yet, I think LTS is good to start since it will be lower maintenance.

 I downloaded it from [here](https://ubuntu.com/download/desktop)